parnumeric/documentation/software/applications/open-ce.rst

 With a working conda install, Open-CE packages can be installed from either the OSU or MIT conda channels.

 I.e. to install ``tensorflow`` and ``pytorch`` from OSU Open-CE conda channel

+.. @todo - ensure it is suggested to create the conda env in /projects/ or /nobackup, not /user due to large install size.

 .. code-block:: bash

-   # Create a new conda environment named open-ce, if necessary
+   # Create a new conda environment named open-ce stored in /projects/<PROJECT>, if necessary
    conda create -y --name open-ce python==3.9

    # Activate the conda environment
    conda activate open-ce

    # Install the required conda package, specifying the channel to install from
-   conda install -c https://ftp.osuosl.org/pub/open-ce/current/ tensorflow conda install -c https://ftp.osuosl.org/pub/open-ce/current/ pytorch
+   conda install -c https://ftp.osuosl.org/pub/open-ce/current/ -y tensorflow conda install -c https://ftp.osuosl.org/pub/open-ce/current/ -y pytorch

 Once installed into a conda environment, the Open-CE provided software packages can be used interactivly on login nodes or within batch jobs by activating the named conda environment.